ThinkPad 500: Reception

 InfoWorld regarded the ThinkPad 500 as a bit too small for comfort.

 PC World awarded the ThinkPad 500 the "Best Buy - #1 Value Mobile PC" in September 1994.

 Successor

 In March 1994 the ThinkPad 510 was announced, which contains the 486 DLC by IBM and a 7.7" colour display.

 The ThinkPad 510 looks very similar to the 500, but with notable differences in design being a colour "IBM" logo indicating the use of a colour LCD and that the 500's blue brightness and contrast buttons have been moved to 'hot keys' on the keyboard.

+The 510 also has a single, multifunction port expander on the back to connect an additional module which provides peripheral connectivity, whereas the 500 simply has a Parallel, PS/2 and floppy-drive connector on the back.